Pippin (musical): Act 1

 The Players express the battle through song and dance, with the Leading Player and two lead dancers in the middle (performing Bob Fosse's famous "Manson Trio") whilst depictions of violence and dismemberment occur behind them ("Glory").
-Pippin believed that combat would give him satisfaction, but he is instead horrified and decides to flee to the countryside ("Simple Joys").
+Charlemagne declares victory, and leads his army off to the next battle, eager for more glory.
+A disillusioned Pippin has a cynical discussion with the severed head of an enemy soldier, recognizing the futility of battle.
+He flees to the countryside as the Leading Player sings of the pleasures of a free and easy life ("Simple Joys").
 There, Berthe, his paternal grandmother, exiled by Fastrada, tells Pippin to stop worrying about his future, and rather to enjoy the pleasures and comforts of the present ("No Time at All").
 Pippin takes this advice to heart and searches for more lighthearted pastimes.
 He begins to enjoy many meaningless sexual encounters, but it soon becomes overwhelming and Pippin forces all the women away ("With You"), discovering that relationships without love leave you feeling "empty and vacant".

 The Leading Player enters and talks with the now exhausted Pippin, suggesting that fulfillment can be found in fighting against his father's tyrannical ways.
 He agrees, and becomes the leader of a revolution against his father.
-Upon Fastrada's realization of Pippin's plan, she takes advantage of it by devising a plan of her own— If Pippin either successfully kills Charlemagne, or if Pippin is arrested for treason, Lewis will be next in line for the throne either way.
-She gets Charlemagne to go to his annual prayer early, and she tells Pippin that he will be at the chapel unarmed ("Spread a Little Sunshine").
-At the royal chapel in Arles, Pippin murders Charlemagne, and the people bow to their new king, rejoicing that the tyranny has come to an end ("Morning Glow").
+Fastrada learns of Pippin's plan, and she takes advantage of it by devising a plan of her own— if Pippin either successfully kills Charlemagne, or fails and is arrested for treason, Lewis will be next in line for the throne either way.
+She manipulates Charlemagne into going to his annual prayer early, and she tells Pippin that he will be at the chapel unarmed ("Spread a Little Sunshine").
+At the royal chapel at Arles, Pippin confronts his father, who justifies his cruelty and tyranny as being necessary tools to achieve peace and prosperity for the realm.
+He dismissively tells Pippin to do what he must.
+Pippin assassinates his father, and the people bow to their new king, rejoicing that the tyranny has come to an end ("Morning Glow").
 The Leading Player mentions to the audience that they will break for now, but to expect a thoroughly thrilling finale.